-It also provides that the administrative bodies of the Group companies may delegate the approval of intra-group operations to delegated bodies or to members of the senior management of said companies provided that they are operations carried out in the course of ordinary business activity, which shall include those resulting from the execution of an agreement or framework contract and concluded under market conditions.
-In the event of delegation, the Group company's management body must implement an internal procedure for the periodic evaluation of compliance with the aforementioned requirements.
+Likewise, it establishes that the administrative bodies of the Group companies may delegate the approval of intra-group operations to delegated bodies or to members of the senior management of said companies provided that the transactions are performed in the course of ordinary business activity, which shall include transactions performed when executing an agreement or framework contract and concluded under market conditions.
+In the event of delegation, the administrative body of the Group company body must implement an internal procedure for the periodic evaluation of compliance with the aforementioned requirements.